mjones3/architect-transcript-insights/README.md

 ### During the Meeting

-- **Live Transcript**: View real-time transcription in the left panel
+- **Live Transcript**: View real-time transcription in the left panel with:
+  - Automatic speaker identification using voice patterns
+  - Visual confidence indicators for speaker recognition
+  - Manual correction buttons for training the AI
+- **Advanced Speaker Recognition**:
-- **Speaker Identification**: Different speakers are automatically identified and color-coded
+  - New speakers are automatically detected and flagged
+  - Low-confidence identifications show warning indicators
+  - Users can manually correct misidentified speakers
+  - System learns from corrections to improve future accuracy
 - **Claude AI Summary**: The middle panel updates periodically with:
-  - Key discussion points
+  - Key discussion points and decisions
   - **Architecture decisions and considerations (in BOLD)**
   - **Architecture-related action items (in BOLD)**
   - Regular action items with assignees
+- **Speaker Management**:
+  - Click the "Speakers" button to manage speaker profiles
+  - View, edit, merge, and delete speaker identities
+  - Train the system with additional voice samples

 ### Querying Your Claude Projects